 You’ve set up just the right website.
 It features your work in an attractive, easy-to-browse way.
 It lets you put your best foot forward, while also enabling you to give some background about yourself and your artistic experience.
 It even includes a contact page for inquiries.

 But wait.
 You’re missing one thing: a way to collect payments!

-Enter JotForm.
-No matter which website builder you end up using, JotForm is a great way to collect information from potential buyers or set up an in-person meeting.
-And the best part is, you can easily embed JotForm forms across platforms — whether you’re using one of the site builder heavyweights or even something more obscure.
+Enter Jotform.
+No matter which website builder you end up using, Jotform is a great way to collect information from potential buyers or set up an in-person meeting.
+And the best part is, you can easily embed your Jotform forms and online stores across platforms — whether you’re using one of the site builder heavyweights or even something more obscure.

 Here’s how to get started:

 - First create your form.
-With JotForm, you can customize your form to your heart’s content.
+With Jotform, you can customize your form to your heart’s content.
 Add the fields you need and integrate with any feature you might need — like a payment processor.
-Learn more about creating a form and integrating with payment processing apps.
+Learn more about creating a form and integrating with payment processing integrations.

 - Once you’re finished, go to the Publish tab in the Form Builder.
 Then select Embed from the left panel and click on the Copy Code button.
 Boom!
 You have the code you need to embed your form.

 - Paste this code into your website.
 Choose where you want to paste this code.
 You might have a specific page in mind, like your purchase page.
 In this case, use your site builder to navigate to the correct page and edit the HTML.
 Most sites make it easy, even for technophobes, to edit the site’s HTML.
 For instance, on Wix you simply click Add on the main editor, click More, and click Embeds.
 Then you simply drag the embed code to the correct area of your page or click HTML iFrame.
 Enter the code, and you’re good to go!